 Recently, a reader asked my insights on the article (Data Scientists are the New Rock Stars as Big Data Demands Big Talent).
 Here is my response.

 It seems like in today’s world people and organizations are somewhat struggling with this big data concept and do not know where to begin.
-Due to this reason they are collecting everything they can think of in the hopes that one day they will be able to use this data in a meaningful way such as better customer experience, new products/services, better collaboration, increasing revenue etc. This hope approach of “lets collect data and later decide what we can use it for” on the surface might seem sound but last I checked hope is not a strategy.
-Perhaps this is one of the reasons that even now only <1% of data collected is actually being analyzed.
-What good is more data when one cannot even make sense of the other 99%+ of data it already has.
+Due to this reason, they are collecting everything they can think of in the hopes that one day they will be able to use this data in a meaningful way such as better customer experience, new products/services, better collaboration, increasing revenue, etc. This hope approach of “let’s collect data and later decide what we can use it for” on the surface might seem sound but last I checked hope is not a strategy.
+Perhaps this is one of the reasons that even now only <1% of the data collected is actually being analyzed.
+What good is more data when one cannot even make sense of the other 99%+ of data it already has?
 Are we chasing a ghost?

 - How will data be managed?

 I believe that in order to come to a point where data becomes meaningful and useful it would require (broadly speaking) three phases:

 - Establishment of standards, governance, guidelines.
 (E.g., open architectures)